P-DRUM: Post-hoc Descriptor-based Residual Uncertainty Modeling for Machine Learning Potentials

 \subsection{OOD detection of \ce{Ni3Al}}

 In this section, we evaluate the performance in the task of out-of-distribution (OOD) detection.
-We used the \ce{Ni3Al} dataset, which was generated using PFP~\citep{takamoto2022towards} within the Matlantis platform~\citep{matlantis}, where the initial structure is collected from Material Project (mp-2593).
-To assess OOD detection, we prepared several distinct OOD datasets for \ce{Ni3Al}: (1) High-temperature OOD: Structures generated via molecular dynamics simulations at temperatures higher than those used in the training dataset.
+We used the \ce{Ni3Al} dataset, which was generated using Preferred Potential (PFP)~\citep{takamoto2022towards} within the Matlantis platform~\citep{matlantis}, where the initial structure is collected from Materials Project (mp-2593)~\footnote{https://next-gen.materialsproject.org/materials/mp-2593}~\citep{jain10materials}.
+To assess OOD detection, we prepared several distinct OOD datasets for \ce{Ni3Al}: (1) High-temperature OOD: structures generated via molecular dynamics simulations at temperatures higher than those used in the training dataset.
 The training data included temperatures of 500K, 1000K, and 1500K, while the OOD data was derived from simulations at 2000K and 3000K.
 (2) Hexagonal: \ce{Ni3Al} with different phase from original dataset (mp-1183232).
 (3) Cubic: \ce{Ni3Al} with different phase from the original dataset (mp-672232).
 (4) Swap: randomly swap positions of Ni and Al in the structures for 2, 4, and 8 pairs.
 We used PFP predictions as ground truths and force uncertainty for evaluation.

 Table~\ref{tab:ood-combined-force} summarizes the performance of various OOD detection methods.
-Ensemble, kNN, GMM, and PDRL-diff consistently achieve strong OOD detection performance across the benchmark.
-In comparison, PDRL-norm performs less effectively, while MC-dropout yields the lowest performance in terms of both Spearman correlation and AUC.
-Although PDRL-norm achieves the best performance in Table~\ref{tab:id-spearman}, it proves less effective in the OOD setting in our experiments.
+Ensemble, kNN, GMM, and P-DRUM-diff consistently achieve strong OOD detection performance across the benchmark.
+In comparison, P-DRUM-norm performs less effectively, while MC-dropout yields the lowest performance in terms of both Spearman correlation and AUC.
+Although P-DRUM-norm achieves the best performance in Table~\ref{tab:id-spearman}, it proves less effective in the OOD setting in our experiments.